aiser-team/cabrnet/README.md

 ## Common options
 Some options are present in all applications:
-- `--version|-V` allows to check the version of the CaBRNet library
+- `--version|-V` allows to check the version of the CaBRNet library.
-- `--device DEVICE` allows to specify a target hardware device (by default, it is set to `cuda:0`)
+- `--device DEVICE` allows to specify a target hardware device (by default, it is set to `cuda:0`).
-- `--seed|-s SEED` allows to specify the random seed to improve the [reproductibilty](#reproducibility) of all experiments (by default, it is set to 42, as it should be ;))
+- `--seed|-s SEED` allows to specify the random seed to improve the [reproductibilty](#reproducibility) of all experiments (by default, it is set to 42, as it should be ;)).
 - `--logger-level LOGGER_LEVEL` indicates the level of debug message displayed on the standard output.
-CaBRNet uses [loguru](https://loguru.readthedocs.io/en/stable/) for logging messages;
+CaBRNet uses [loguru](https://loguru.readthedocs.io/en/stable/) for logging messages.
-- `--verbose` enables progression bars during training.
-CaBRNet uses [tqdm](https://tqdm.github.io/) for progress bars.
+- `--verbose` enables [tqdm](https://tqdm.github.io/) progression bars during long operations.

 ## Training
 `cabrnet train` is used to train a prototype-based model.